Divorce is the legal process of dissolving a marriage. It is often necessary, and never easy.

 Consulting with divorce attorneys

 At Tullos Beckett LLC, we believe that top quality legal services should be available to everyone.
-That's why we only charge $100 for a half-hour consultation on divorce and other family law cases.
+A consultation with one of our experienced attorneys costs $200 for domestic relations matters.

 Contact us today to set up your consultation with our divorce attorneys in Eugene, Oregon.